UNISvalbard/unisacsi/README.md

 ## MET model data download

 The configurations for the download of model data from AROME-Arctic or METCoOp is done via a seperate configuration file, which can be downloaded from the github repository (see instructions above) and adjusted to individual needs.
-When using the toolbox function to download model data, the path to the configuration file has to be specified.
+When using the toolbox function to download model data, the path to the configuration file has to be specifiedpip install pyrsktools